WORLD’S FIRST FUSION CUISINE

 African Chicken,

-Nobody knows the exact original recipe for this dish because the originator kept it hidden.
+Nobody knows this dish’s exact recipe because the originator kept it hidden.
 It is one of those recipes that is unique to Macau and no other former Portuguese colonies, possibly due to its creation in a professional kitchen.

 The chicken is marinated in chilies, onions, garlic, and paprika before being coated in a lemony, buttery coconut sauce with crushed peanuts and grilled to crunchy perfection.